 After a long day at work, you most probably want to relax on the couch and watch some television, because hey, you deserve it!
-But, if you have a hearing loss that could mean that sounds are muffled, background music takes over, and that you struggle to hear what’s being said if you can’t see the speaker’s face.
+But, if you have hearing loss, that could mean that sounds are muffled, background music takes over, and you struggle to hear what’s being said.
 Does this all sound familiar?
-Do you often find yourself increasing the volume on the television, do your family members complain that it’s way too loud?
-If so, this article could help you to overcome some challenges when watching television with hearing loss.

 Why is it difficult for you to hear the television?